braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 The [Identify](https://segment.com/docs/spec/identify/) call lets you tie a user to their actions and record attributes about them.

-Certain Segment special traits map to Braze's standard attribute profile fields:
+Certain Segment special traits map to standard attribute profile fields in Braze:

 | Special Segment traits | Braze standard attributes |
 | ------------- | ----------- |